chasmani/piecewise-regression/paper/paper.md

     y = \alpha x + c + \beta (x-\psi) H(x-\psi) + \zeta \,,
 \end{equation}

 where given some data, $x$, $y$, we are trying to estimate the gradient of the first segment, $\alpha$, the intercept of the first segment, $c$, the change in gradient from the first to second segments, $\beta$, and the breakpoint position, $\psi$. $H$ is the Heaviside step function and \zeta is a noise term.
 This cannot be solved directly through linear regression as the relationship is non-linear.
-We can take a linear approximation by a Taylor expansion around some initial guess for the break-point, $\psi^{(0)}$,
+We can take a linear approximation by a Taylor expansion around some initial guess for the breakpoint, $\psi^{(0)}$,

 \begin{equation}
     y \approx \alpha x + c + \beta (x - \psi^{(0)}) H (x - \psi^{(0)}) - \beta (\psi - \psi^{(0)}) H(x - \psi^{(0)}) + \zeta \,.
 \end{equation}

 This is a linear relationship and we can find a new breakpoint estimate, $\psi^{(1)}$, through linear regression.
 We iterate in this way until the breakpoint estimate converges, at which point we stop the algorithm.
-The same method is used with multiple breakpoints, taking a multivarite Taylor expansion around initial guesses for the breakpoints.
+The same method is used with multiple breakpoints, taking a multivarite Taylor expansion around initial guesses for each of the breakpoints.

 Muggeo's iterative algorithm is not guaranteed to converge on a globally optimal solution.
 Instead, it can converge to local optima or diverge.
 To address this limitation we also implement bootstrap restarting [wood2001minimizing], again following Muggeo's approach [@muggeo2008segmented].
 The bootstrap restarting algorihtm generates a non-parametric bootstrap of the data through resampling, which is then used to find new breakpoint values that may be a better global solution.

 # Features